google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Letters of RecommendationAt least three, preferably from academic mentors or professionals.

-GRE/GMAT Scores Quantitative score above 165; Verbal score above 160 (GRE); Total score above 700 (GMAT).
+GRE/GMAT Scores Quantitative score above 165; verbal score above 160 (GRE); total score above 700 (GMAT).

 English Proficiency TOEFL or IELTS scores for non-native English speakers.